arcolife/multivm_db_bench/README.md

 - Assuming: vms are named in sequential order, as vm1, vm2 etc..
   Example, on doing `virsh list` we would get vm1, vm2, etc..

+__IMPORTANT__

+  There's currently an issue with pssh and background process.
+It's being exited when ssh session ends..
+This affects the execution of sysbench on VMs.
+So run this software as demonstrated in following example:

+  - step 1: `./automate_sysbench.sh 1 8`
+  - step 2: `./run_sysbench_display_stats_hack.sh`

+  - make sure this is same in both scripts ..whatever you set it to be.
+    ```
+    AIO_MODE='native'
+    OLTP_TABLE_SIZE=1000000
+    ```

+  - ..then check if results are popping up in a VM, under `/root/scripts/results`

 __NOTE__:
   - Currently some pssh methods might be commented out in `multivm_setup_initiate.py`.
 Use as per requirement..